Karatsuban/Hash_reverse/README.md

 ## Usage

+There are two ways of using this program.
+One way (local use) is compile and execute the code in the current folder (jump to Compilation).
+The other way is to launch a docker and compile/execute the code in it.
+If you're not use which one to use, the docker way is recommended.

+### Docker use

+Build the docker with the command `$ sudo docker build . -t reverse`
+Run the docker with the command `$ sudo docker run --rm -ti -v .:/home reverse`
+You'll be met with an interactive command line inside the docker.

 ### Compilation

 To compile the code, simply type `$ make`.
 During compilation, one executable will be made: MAIN.exe.

 ### Hashing password